 An all-natural moisturizer for all skin types, this lightweight, non-greasy choice is handmade in small batches for freshness.
 100% organic and sustainably sourced ingredients, this zero waste moisturizer comes in a recyclable tin you can reuse and is available in 3 sizes.
 Perfect for not only keeping the skin soft but also alleviating razor burn.

 They use local beeswax, natural butters, and oils to make this beard balm to help keep everything looking just as it should.
 With a clean and crisp forest aroma, this product has over 4000 positive reviews.

-When you go for a safety razor handle above, most will come with a blade or two.
-However, it's a good idea to pick up some spares when you first buy, so you’re ready to carry on shaving when the original blade starts to blunt.
+When you go for a safety razor handle above, most will come with a razor blade or two.
+However, it's a good idea to pick up some spares when you first buy so you’re ready to carry on pursuing the perfect clean shave when the original blade starts to blunt.

-Here’s a selection of blade choices to get your zero waste shave started and sustained:
+Here’s a selection of blade choices to get your zero-waste shave started and sustained:

-Here are 50 “mild” doubled edge imported blades manufactured in Sweden.
+Here are 50 “mild” doubled-edge imported blades manufactured in Sweden.
 This is estimated to be a 9-12 month supply.
 For the same money, Viking has “Cayenne semi-aggressive” blades for those with coarse beards.
 Each double-edged blade should last 5-7 shaves.

-These replacement blades are imported from Japan and have received 5-Star reviews from over 80% of 1000 reviewers.
+These replacement blades are imported from Japan and have received 5-star reviews from over 80% of 1000 reviewers.
 The platinum-coated steel should last for 8-10 shaves.

-Personna was the company that introduced the safety razor 135 years ago, leading the way in zero waste shaving.
+Personna was the company that introduced the safety razor 135 years ago, leading the way in zero-waste shaving.
 Through all the changes in grooming habits, they have continued to offer a good product at a reasonable price.

 Whether or not our culture will embrace sustainable shaving practices, nothing prevents us individually from making that decision.
-Affordable, quality products are readily available to help us transition to sustainable zero waste shaving.
+Affordable, quality products are readily available to help us transition to sustainable zero-waste shaving.